inQWIRE/SQIR/examples/shor/README.md

 * Shor.v - Core formalization of Shor's algorithm

 Utilities
-* AltShor.v - Shor's algorithm defined in a gate set amenable to extraction; proofs that the new definition is equivalent to the old (in Shor.v)
 * ContFrac.v - Results about continued fractions
 * EulerTotient.v - Re-statement of Euler's totient function from externals/euler
+* ExtrShor.v - Shor's algorithm defined in a gate set amenable to extraction; proofs that the new definition is equivalent to the old (in Shor.v)
 * NumTheory.v - General number theory results
 * Reduction.v - Proof of the reduction from factorization to order finding
 * Resource.v - Facts about the number of gates used by different operations

-## Compilation
+## Extraction to OCaml

 The first step is to compile the Coq code.
 You can do this by running `make shor` in the top-level (`../..`) directory.
 Note that this requires the Coq Interval package (`opam install coq-interval`).

 The next step is to extract the compiled Coq code to OCaml by running `./extract.sh` in the current directory.
-This will produce a bunch of .ml files in `extraction/extracted` and compile them into an executable in the `extraction/_build` directory.
+This will produce a bunch of .ml files in `extraction/ml` and compile them into an executable in the `extraction/_build` directory.
 You may need to install dune and zarith first (`opam install dune zarith`).
 If you are on MacOS, you may see the following warning:
 ```
 ld: warning: directory not found for option '-L/opt/local/lib'
 ld: warning: directory not found for option '-L/opt/homebrew/lib'
 ```
 This is caused by our use of zarith, and seems to be safe to ignore.

+For more details about extraction see the [README](extraction/README.md) in the extraction directory.

 ## Running Extracted Code

+Once you have compiled our extracted code, you can can run it one of two ways:
+* `dune exec --root extraction -- ./run_shor.exe -N N [--niters n]` runs our implementation of Shor's algorithm to try to factor the number `N` using the ddsim simulator (discussed below) in place of a quantum computer.
+The `--iters` argument can be used to specify a maximum number of iterations to try.
+The default is 1.
+* `dune exec --root extraction -- ./run_shor.exe -N N --gen-circuit a` generates a quantum circuit (called `shor_N_a.qasm`) for finding the order of `a` mod `N`, which is the key quantum part of Shor's.
+In this case the program doesn't do any simulation, which is useful if you want to use a custom simulator configuration.

+### DDSIM

-Our extracted code uses the ddsim simulator (through its Qiskit interface) to execute Shor's circuit (see extraction/run_circuit.py).
-So in order to run our extracted code you will need **Python version >= 3.6, qiskit, and ddsim**.
+Our extracted code uses the ddsim simulator (through its Qiskit interface) to execute Shor's circuit (see run_circuit.py).
+In order to run our extracted code you will need **Python version >= 3.6, qiskit, and ddsim**.
 Once you have a suitable version of Python, you can install the latter two with `pip install qiskit jkq.ddsim`.
 If you run into trouble with your Python environment, then consider using anaconda per [these directions for installing qiskit](https://qiskit.org/documentation/getting_started.html).

-Now you should be able to run Shor's with our script `./run_shor.sh N a` where `N` is the number you want to factor and the `a` is a number coprime to `N`.

-Example:
+### Example

+Shor's algorithm is nondeterministic, so you will get different outcomes for different runs.
+The generated quantum circuits can become quite large, which makes them slow to simulate.
+If you find that the script is handing then try a smaller N.

+Here is the output of a run of (at most) 10 iterations of Shor's factoring algorithm applied to 15 on a 2015 MacBook pro:
 ```
-$ ./run_shor.sh 15 7
+$ dune exec --root extraction -- ./run_shor.exe -N 15 --niters 10
-TODO: add check that N can be written as (p^k * q) for k>0, prime p>2, q>2, and p^k, q coprime
+TODO: add check that N can be written as (p^k * q) for k>0, prime p>2, q>2, and coprime(p^k, q)
-Running Shor's for N = 15 and a = 7...
+Running Shor's for N = 15
-Measurement outcome is 128
-Failed to find non-trivial factor.
-Try another measurement outcome?
-(Y/n) Y
-Measurement outcome is 192
+Random sampling selected a = 8
+Simulating circuit, this will take a little while...
+	Outcome of simulation is 16777216
+	Time taken: 540.331051s
+Random sampling selected a = 8
+Simulating circuit, this will take a little while...
+	Outcome of simulation is 8388608
+	Time taken: 576.320279s
+Random sampling selected a = 7
+Simulating circuit, this will take a little while...
+	Outcome of simulation is 17288921088
+	Time taken: 603.270518s
+Random sampling selected a = 13
+Simulating circuit, this will take a little while...
+	Outcome of simulation is 109051904
+	Time taken: 630.073799s
+Random sampling selected a = 8
+Simulating circuit, this will take a little while...
+	Outcome of simulation is 67108864
+	Time taken: 529.853721s
+Random sampling selected a = 2
+Simulating circuit, this will take a little while...
+	Outcome of simulation is 25836912640
+	Time taken: 473.426677s
 Non-trivial factor is 3.
 ```
+This output says that the algorithm tried 6 iterations.
+In the 6th iteration, it used the output from the circuit generated with a=2 to find the factor 3.

 ## Verified Properties

-TODO: add text description of correctness & point to the relevant files

-Some assumptions introduced by extraction (see extraction/ShorExtr.v)
-* OCaml floats satisfy the same properties as Coq Real numbers.
-(Unfortunately this is *not true*, but maybe somewhat accurate?
-We can try to be more specific by listing all facts we use about Real numbers... but this may be a long list. -KH)
-* The simulator we use to run Shor's returns a vector that is consistent with our uc_eval denotation function.
-* OCaml rationals satisfy the same properties as Coq rational numbers.
-* Our utility functions in Python and OCaml (e.g. for file parsing and running the simulator) do not introduce unintended behavior.
+The following key lemmas are proved in Main.v:
+* `end_to_end_shors_correct` says that for any N > 1, if `end_to_end_shors` returns `Some x` then x is a nontrivial factor of N.
+* `end_to_end_shors_fails_with_low_probability` says that for any N that is not prime, not even, and not a prime power, the probability that `end_to_end_shors` returns `None` (meaning that it failed to find a factor) is no more than (1 - (1 / 2) * (κ / INR (Nat.log2 N)^4))^niter) where κ is the constant (4 * exp(-2) / (PI ^ 2)), which is about 0.055, and niter is the number of iterations in the algorithm.
+Thus, the success probability of `end_to_end_shors` is poly-log in N.

+In our extracted code, these correctness properties come with a few caveats.
+See the [README](extraction/README.md) in the extraction directory for details.